 Nearly everything on Guam is imported and that means costs are higher than in the States.
 The costliest items are gas, food, and utilities.
 For example, gas prices are about a dollar or more in Guam than in the U.S. Produce is significantly higher, though you can find deals at local produce stands.
 For example, strawberries are generally $7-8 per pint and asparagus is usually $7.99 per pound.
 Utilities such as electricity continue to rise seemingly with no ceiling.

 Blame the shipping costs on The Jones Act of 1920, which forbids all but U.S. shipping vessels to carry cargo between U.S. ports and Guam.

-How to save: Prices on Guam’s military bases are, of course, more reasonable.
+Prices on Guam’s military bases are, of course, more reasonable.
 Non-military residents can save money by purchasing items like electronics, pet supplies, and personal items online.
 See our shopping guide to find out which stores ship to Guam.

 Make friends with your neighbors (outside the base) and you will be overflowing with mangos and avocados during their respective seasons.
 Guam avocados are huge, creamy, and delicious.
 Mangos can be eaten fresh, in salads, pickled, juiced, or frozen.
 Same with papayas!

 Eating local also means trying the dozens of bakeries on Guam.

 You will be homesick and it will take at least 24 hours and more than $1,500 per person to get back to the States.
 This may seem obvious, but if you’re a new Guam transplant and you feel a little down or out of sorts, consider that it may be homesickness.